LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ### Searching on URI
 URI searches on the IBM FHIR Server are case-sensitive with "exact-match" semantics.
 The `above` and `below` prefixes can be used to perform path-based matching that is based on the `/` delimiter.

+### Searching on Reference
+Reference searches on the IBM FHIR Server support search on:

+* a relative reference - `1` where it is reflexsively determined to be a subset of possible targets, such as `Patient/1`, `Group/1`
+* a logical reference - `Patient/1` where it is explicitly set
+* uri searches - where it is explicitly searched using a URI on the server, such as `reference=http://example.org/fhir/Patient/123`

+We recommend using logical reference where possible.

 ### Searching on Special Positional Search
 Positional Search uses [UCUM units](https://unitsofmeasure.org/ucum.html) of distance measure along with common variants: